Kayli/logspub/dev/formal-language-design.md

     - parses the input from Left to right, performing leftmost derivation of the sentence
   - LL(k) parser is a deterministic pushdown automaton with the ability to peek on the next k input symbols without reading

+- self-hosting: when compiler is written in the same language it compiles

 ## grammar